mgkrupagmail/FastMergeWithOutBuffer/README.md

 It is compared to the implementation of `__merge_without_buffer` found in GNU ISO C++ Library and timed to be faster.

 The C++ implementations accept iterators as inputs and they can be used with various C++ standard library containers such as `std::vector`, `std::deque`, `std::list`, and others.
+Example calls can be found in the comments at the top of `merge_without_buffer1.h` and `merge_without_buffer2.h`, which contain C++ implementations of two variations of this new algorithm.

 There are several overloads.
 There is always one overload that accepts a custom comparison operator and another that does not.
 Half of the overloads accept as input four interators to two sorted lists that (potentially) belong to two different objects (for example, to two distinct `std::vector<int>` objects: `left_sorted_data` and `right_sorted_data`).